Quickstart & Examples

 Once complete, you can deploy any Rill project with a dashboard to an authenticated hosted endpoint:

-directory to it - Setup continuous deployment from Github to Rill Cloud:
+2. Setup continuous deployment from Github to Rill Cloud:

 cd my-rill-project